Acclaimed Poet & Columnist

 Born in New York City, Pollitt received an A.B. in philosophy from Radcliffe College and an M.F.A. in writing from Columbia University.
 Married to political theorist Steven Lukes, she lives in New York City.

-Katha Pollitt is the author of two books of poetry, Antarctic Traveller, winner of the National Book Critics Circle Award, and The Mind-Body Problem.
-She is also the author of Learning to Drive and Other Life Stories, a collection of personal essays.
-Before she became a regular columnist for The Nation, Pollitt edited its Books & the Arts section, and she has also written essays and book reviews for The New Yorker, The Atlantic, The New Republic, Harper's, Ms., Glamour, Mother Jones, the New York Times, and the London Review of Books.
+Katha Pollitt is a poet, essayist, and columnist for The Nation.
+She has won many prizes and awards for her work, including two National Magazine Awards for Essays and Criticism.
+Pollitt is the author of Pro: Reclaiming Abortion Rights, a powerful argument for abortion as a moral right and social good; Learning to Drive and Other Life Stories, a collection of personal essays; and Virginity or Death!
+She is also the author of two books of poetry, Antarctic Traveller, winner of the National Book Critics Circle Award, and The Mind-Body Problem.
+Before she became a regular columnist for The Nation, Pollitt edited its Books & the Arts section, and she has also written essays and book reviews for The New Yorker, The Atlantic, The New Republic, Harper’s, Ms., Glamour, Mother Jones, the New York Times, and the London Review of Books.
 Pollitt has received a National Endowment for the Arts grant and a Guggenheim Fellowship.
 Her poetry has most recently been anthologized in The Oxford Book of American Poetry.
 In 2010 she was awarded The American Book Award for Lifetime Achievement.
+She lives in New York City.Visit Author Website

 Celebrated for her award-winning political columns, criticism, and poetry, Katha Pollitt offers something new in this poignant, hilarious, and sometimes outrageous collection of stories drawn from her own life.
 With deep feeling and sharp insight, she writes about love, sex, betrayal, heartbreak, and much more: what she learned about her parents from reading their FBI files, the joy and loneliness of new motherhood, the curious mental effects of a post-college stint proofreading pornographic novels, and the decline and fall of practically everything, including herself.
 Unafraid to say what others only think and acknowledge what others won’t admit, Katha Pollitt surprises and entertains on every page.